snuq/QuickTitling/Readme.md

    Use this to change the direction and angle of the shadows.
    Setting this too high will result in the shadows disappearing.

-* High Quality Shadows

-   Enable high quality raytraced shadows.
-   These are much more accurate than the default shadows, but will GREATLY increase render times.
-   Note that these will not be seen in the opengl previews of the title scene, only in final renders.

 ## Editing Titles In The Sequencer Preview

 If a title is selected in the sequencer, and while the mouse is over the preview window, the title can be edited using various shortcuts.

-* Left-Click on title elements to select them
+* Ctrl-Left-Click on title elements to select them

 * Press 'G' to enter grab/move mode for the selected element.
 You can constrain movement to the three axis by pressing the x, y and z keys after entering move mode.
 When moving on a single axis, you can type in exact movement values.